MC-DeltaT/IncrementalBackup2/README.md

 Unlike Linux, which has awesome tools like rsync, Windows does not seem to have a good selection of free backup tools.
 There is the Windows system image backup, but that does full backups only.
 There is also File History, but that is janky and largely opaque.

 Thus, I created this tool.
-Some of its design goals:
+Some of its design goals are:

  - free, open source
  - as simple as possible (no installation, no GUI, no fluff)